Press Conferences and Propaganda

 Imprisoned: 42 weeks

-Upon arrival at the second compound, to be christened "the Farm," the crew were told that "this will be your home until you are sincere and admit the crimes you have committed;" and the United States apologizes!
-The crew were grouped in rooms of eight men, except for one room of four.
-Captain Bucher and the other officers, were placed in their own separate rooms.
+Upon arrival at the second compound, to be christened "the Farm," the crew was told that "this will be your home until you are sincere and admit the crimes you have committed;" and the United States apologizes!
+They were then grouped in rooms of eight men each, except for one room of four.
+Captain Bucher and the other officers were placed in their own separate rooms.

 The "Rules of Life" were to be followed at all times.

 Anecdote: The Farm

 The daily routine was awake at 0600, wash the floors with filthy rags and water- no soap, morning calisthenics in a hallway, usually led by Charlie Law whom the Koreans considered a leader.
 Eat breakfast in the "mess hall."
 It appeared to be designed as a meeting room about twenty five by forty feet in dimension.
 Shifts were used for the enlisted men of each floor while PUEBLO officers ate as a group.
 The crew was ordered to have heads bowed to their chins at all times while in the presense of North Korean officers and guards.
 After breakfast it was time to read the provided English language propaganda materials "Pyongyang Times" and the picture magazine "Korea Today."
 Any scrap of information to be gleaned from these publications which might possibly be relavent to the crew's situation became instant gossip in the mess hall.
 In reality, the publications were just filled with more and more propaganda about the glories of life in the DPRK.
 Lunch commenced at 1200 then exercise outside on the dirt playing field at 1300 for one hour, weather permitting.
 Then it was back to read the same propaganda tripe.
 Supper was at 1800 after which "free time" in each room from 2000 to lights out at 2200.
 Always under the watchful eye of the AK-47 toting karate kicking guards.
 Sleep, to most men, brought freedom.